 - Try keeping a pillow in front of you to avoid leaning your torso forward.

 - Use a small pillow between your knees, which helps minimize pelvic twisting.
 The Mayo Clinic recommends side sleepers do this to prevent back pain.

 The pillow you use for your head also proves important.
 Look for one that supports varying pressures of your head and neck.
 Overly stiff or tall pillows keep your head too high relative your spine, creating a new form of pressure.
 If it is too short, it won’t sufficiently cradle your head and neck.
 Keeping your neck straight with your spine is the goal.

-Side sleepers should ensure that the mattress they choose possesses a thicker, softer comfort layer to conform and relieve pressure points.
+You can find plenty of high-quality mattresses available at a reasonable price, the key is just knowing what to look for.
+Side sleepers should ensure that the mattress they choose possesses a thicker, softer comfort layer to conform to and relieve pressure points.
 But, the bed must also provide adequate support so that the spine remains straight and parallel.

 We hope this guide has been a helpful tool during your search for a new bed.
 If you’re still curious about other mattresses, or haven’t found all you need here, check out our other guides to learn more.